Skip to main content

 Information for families

-Despite scientific and medical advances, children in our setting still die.
-Children who have a serious illness go through a long process with different stages.
-This affects the lives of everyone around them and turns their worlds upside down.
+Despite scientific and medical advancements, some children also sadly pass away in our care.
+These children with severe diseases go through a long process with many different stages, which impacts the lives of everyone around them, flipping their world upside down.

-Every process involves different stages, which in this case would be as follows:
+Any process involves several stages, which in this case would be the following:

 Stage 1: Diagnosis

-If your child is in this situation it is possible that the first major challenge was to accept the diagnosis.
-Or perhaps the lack of diagnosis, since it is not always easy to put a full name to an illness.
+If your child is going through these circumstances, it is likely that the first hurdle has been coping with diagnosis.
+Or possibly the lack thereof.
+It's not always easy to put a name to a disease.

 Stage 2: Treatment